 Is it worth getting someone else to sort out your insurance for you?
-Here’s what you need to know about hiring a broker.
+Here’s what you need to know about hiring a car insurance broker.

 Back in the days before price comparison websites, you had two options if you wanted to get a car insurance policy that wasn’t overpriced:

-These days, using a price comparison site is much more common, but there are some who still prefer using insurance brokers.
+These days, using a car insurance price comparison site is much more common, but there are some who still prefer using insurance brokers.

 What do insurance brokers do?

-In a nutshell, an insurance broker trawls through a number of insurance companies to find the most cost-effective cover for your needs.
+In a nutshell, a car insurance broker trawls through a number of companies to find the most cost-effective cover for your needs.